tabarra/txAdmin/README.md

 # FiveM-FXAdmin
 Join our **Discord Server**: [![Discord](https://discordapp.com/api/guilds/577993482761928734/widget.png?style=shield)](https://discord.gg/f3TsfvD)

-This is a very simple tool to help you manage your FiveM server.
+This is a very simple tool to help you manage your FiveM server remotely.

 One of the problems I noticed with the servers out there is that the "bases" are usually very tightly coupled with the FXServer build, this tool helps you use or test multiple builds at the same time on the same resources folder.

+## Features
+- Start/Stop/Restart your server instance or resources
+- Access control via multiple credentials and action logging
+- Discord integration (for now, just the /status command)
+- Monitor server’s CPU/RAM consumption
+- Real-time playerlist with ping + steam-linked accounts (when available)
-**Compatibility:** This project is compatible with OneSync (more than 32 slots server).
-Linux compatibility is in progress.
+- OneSync Support (more than 32 slots server)

 ## Installation
 First, make sure you have: